unique-idea/unity-dungeon-conquest/readme.txt

 ### **💻 Setup**
-since this is my first project, the original project I learned from Udemy was a long time ago so there may many error file and mistake but technically if you want to play just run the .exe file in the folther "Game" I'll update in nearest future please enjoy.
+since this is my first project, the original project I learned from Udemy was a long time ago So there may be many error files and mistakes, but technically if you want to play just run the .exe file in the folder "Game"
+I'll update in the nearest future, please enjoy.

 ### ** 🎮 How To Play**
 - Use the *navigation* buttons on the keyboard to move left and right.
-- Space for jump
+- SPACE for jump
-- Left mouse for attacking
+- *Left Mouse* for attacking
 - Press "C" for character status and equipment
-- Press "V" for crafting wepon
+- Press "V" for crafting weapon
 - Press "B" for unlock skill
 - Press "O" for other options
 - Press again "C,V,B,O" for close menu